 Location and Eligibility

-3rd Prize: 5 boxes of DiLutis Clarinet Reeds
+Second Place Winners: 5 boxes of DiLutis Clarinet Reeds

-All finalists will earn certificates.
+All finalists and winners will receive certificates.

-Application Package Extended Deadline – February 25, 2018 at 11:59 p.m.
-EST
+Application Package Deadline –

-Application Package –

-Application Form, Fee–$25, YouTube Video Recording (Qualifying Solo)
+Application Form, Fee–$25, YouTube Video Recording

 The Sidney Forrest Clarinet Competition was established in 2015 by Paula Forrest, in memory of her father.
 Ms. Forrest lives in Ames, Iowa and is active as a pianist, teacher, and artistic director of the Ames Town and Gown Chamber Music Association.
 Additional benefactors are Erika Saunders, granddaughter of Sidney Forrest, and her husband, Brian Saunders.

 Sidney Forrest’s vast collection of music for clarinet has been donated to the library of the International Clarinet Association, located in the Music Department’s Special Collections Library at the University of Maryland.
 We look forward to the collection being available shortly.